Trio win Nobel Physics Prize for black hole research | Malay Mail

 The sentiment was echoed when Ghez was asked if she understood what is happening inside a black hole.

-“We don’t know, we have no idea what’s inside a black hole and that’s what makes these things such exotic objects,” Ghez told reporters in Stockholm via a telephone link.
+“We have no idea what's inside a black hole and that's what makes these things such exotic objects,” Ghez told reporters in Stockholm via a telephone link.

-“They really represent the breakdown of our physical understanding of the laws of physics,” she added.
+Penrose said that understanding the singularities at the heart of the holes was the “greatest puzzle” facing astrophysics today.

+American astronomer Shep Doeleman, director of the Event Horizon Telescope project which produced the 2019 image, called the research “transformative” and told AFP that in the coming decade the first black hole movies were coming.

+“It is a golden age of black hole research with wonders yet to come,” he said.

-The trio will share the Nobel prize sum of 10 million Swedish kronor (about US$1.1 million), with half going to Penrose and the other half jointly to Genzel and Ghez.
+The trio will share the Nobel prize sum of 10 million Swedish kronor (about $1.1 million, 950,000 euros), with half going to Penrose and the other half jointly to Genzel and Ghez.

 They would normally receive their prize from King Carl XVI Gustaf at a formal ceremony in Stockholm on December 10, the anniversary of the 1896 death of scientist Alfred Nobel who created the prizes in his last will and testament.